 Sleep-in plants are still debated, as plants do not have a central nervous system or brain like animals.
 However, some researchers have proposed that plants may have a circadian rhythm similar to the sleep-wake cycle in animals.
 Melatonin has been suggested to play a role in regulating the circadian rhythm of plants, as it does in animals.

 Studies have shown that melatonin can modulate the expression of clock genes responsible for regulating the circadian rhythm in plants.
 Melatonin has also been found to influence the photosynthesis rate, the stomatal movement, and the growth and development of plants.
 These effects may be related to regulating the circadian rhythm and responding to environmental stimuli, such as light and temperature.

 Can Humans Use Plant-Based Melatonin?

 Plant-based melatonin has been proposed as a natural supplement for humans, as it may have similar effects to synthetic melatonin.
-Synthetic melatonin is commonly used as a sleep aid and to alleviate jet lag, as it can reset the body's circadian rhythm.
+Synthetic melatonin is commonly used as a sleep aid patch and to alleviate jet lag, as it can reset the body's circadian rhythm.

 In conclusion, melatonin is produced in plants and may play a role in regulating physiological processes, such as growth, development, and stress responses.
 While melatonin is not considered a classical plant hormone, it may act as a signaling molecule in plants, similar to its role in animals.
-The potential benefits of plant-based melatonin for humans are still being explored.
+The potential benefits of plant-based melatonin patch for humans are still being explored.